 Application scenarios and precautions

-These alignment filters are very practical in various scenarios, such as:
+These alignment filters are very useful in many scenarios, such as:

-• List or card layout:Uniform the display width of titles or descriptions of different lengths to maintain visual neatness.
+• List or card layout:Consistent display width for titles or descriptions of different lengths, maintain visual neatness.

-• Simulate table:Without using HTML<table>Labels, simple column alignment effect is achieved through text filling.
+• Simulate table:Without using HTML<table>In the case of labels, simple column alignment effects are achieved through text padding.

-• Formatted output:Ensure data column alignment when printing logs, reports, or special text files.
+• Formatted output:When printing logs, reports, or special text files, ensure the column alignment of the data.

-It should be emphasized that these filters arefilling in spacesTo achieve visual alignment effects, rather than controlling the alignment of element box models through CSS styles.Therefore, they are particularly suitable for scenarios where it is necessary to format and fill in the text content itself.
+It should be emphasized that these filters passfilling spacesTo achieve visual alignment effects rather than controlling the alignment of the element box model through CSS styles.Therefore, they are particularly suitable for scenarios where the formatting and filling of the text content itself is required.

 Important reminder:

-• Combined with other filters:Before using the alignment filter, you may also need to preprocess the text with other filters, such as usingtruncatecharsortruncatewordsto truncate overly long text, or usingstriptagsRemove HTML tags to ensure the accuracy of alignment effects.
+• Combine with other filters:Before using the alignment filter, you may need to preprocess the text with other filters, such as usingtruncatecharsortruncatewordsto truncate overly long text, or usingstriptagsRemove HTML tags to ensure the accuracy of alignment effects.

 By flexibly using these text processing filters provided by AnQiCMS, you can easily achieve dynamic alignment and formatting of website content, providing users with a more professional and beautiful reading experience.